DependableSystemsLab/LLTFI/tutorials/DSN26/README.md

    Final prediction for eight.png is: 0.000000 0.000000 1.00000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000
    ```

+> [!NOTE]
+> If you do not see any SDCs in any of the runs, you may rerun the experiment by calling `./runllfi.sh` (Step 5).
+> Each time you run `./runllfi.sh`, it will perform a new independent set of fault injection runs (using a new random seed) and overwrite the generated files from prior runs.
+> The number of SDCs will always be greater or equal to the number of critical SDCs.
+Critical SDCs are a subset of SDCs.

 8. Compare the output between the golden baseline and the fault injected run of interest.
 Modify the 3 to the desired run# number as above.
    You may ignore everything except for the final line.
 The previous lines include logging information such as time elapsed that expectedly changes between runs.
    ```